-You might have heard of VPNs before, but what are they and why do people use them?
+You might have heard of a VPN before, but what is it exactly and what are the best VPN services to use?
 VPN stands for a Virtual Private Network and by using this cybersecurity software, you can give yourself more privacy and security online.

 A VPN encrypts your internet data and hides your online browsing over any and all networks, giving you the freedom to do as you please on the net without leaving a trace.
 VPN software is pretty much a safety blanket for your online browsing, providing you with a secure internet connection.